 On the career front…

 I graduated from an entrepreneur incubator program, which also resulted in me starting my own business: Odinn Media (website coming soon).
-I also started a production company with a dear friend, the details of which I still can’t share until our operating partner signs their t’s and dots the i’s.
+I also started a production company, the details of which I still can’t share until our operating partner signs their t’s and dots the i’s.
 Soon I hope…

 I continued to freelance and have added a handful of new magazine and interactive clients.
 I also conquered my fear of public speaking by giving a presentation at a major blogging conference, speaking at multiple Rotary chapters, giving talks to a couple university classes and being in front of a group all summer long for pitch sessions with our accelerator program.
 I also gave my blog a major makeover, continued to work with advertisers and companies who have the same ethics as I do, and began to form partnerships for the long term (such as one with a huge tech company that I’ll unveil next month).